 |---|---|---|

-| NCAA Entry Fee (adult) | $82.60 per person / per 24hrs | Charged per day of stay in the conservation area |
+| NCA Entry Fee (adult) | $82.60 per person / per 24hrs | Charged per day of stay in the conservation area |

-| Crater Service Fee (vehicle) | Approx. $295 per vehicle | Charged per descent to the crater floor; not per person |
+| Crater Service Fee (vehicle) | Approx. $200 per vehicle | Charged per descent to the crater floor; not per person |

-| NCAA Vehicle Fee | Approx. $50 per vehicle / per day | For driving within the conservation area |
+| NCA Vehicle Fee | Approx. $50 per vehicle / per day | For driving within the conservation area |

-| Camping/Lodge Conservation Fee | $70.80 per person per night | Charged for all accommodation within the NCAA |
+| Camping/Lodge Conservation Fee | $70.80 per person per night | Charged for all accommodation within the NCA |

-For a standard two-person crater visit, one night at a rim lodge and one full day on the crater floor, the NCAA fees alone come to approximately $500 to $600 per person.
+For a standard two-person crater visit, one night at a rim lodge and one full day on the crater floor, the NCA fees alone come to approximately $500 to $600 per person.
 These fees are included in any all-inclusive quote from a reputable operator.
 If a quote seems low, ask specifically whether crater fees are included, as they are one of the most commonly omitted line items by operators cutting corners.

 Best Time to Visit